omargallob/mbition-devops-challenge/README.md

 3. **Detect templating error before a deployment**

-    In the CI/CD pipeline, before executing the deployment we would have a step to run the `helm lint` command in each of the charts
+    In the CI/CD pipeline, before executing the deployment we would have a step to run the `helm lint` command in each of the charts.
+This will prevent us deploying any error prone template.

 4. **Resetting failed deployment**

+    Helm provides easy mechanism to resetting a failed deployment: `rollback``

     To rollback to the previous release